QR codes make it easy for people to point-and-tap to access an online menu, connect to Wi-Fi or link to a social media site.

 Figure G

-On macOS, iQR codes - QR Code Art Studio offers several preset options, along with the ability to significantly customize the appearance of the generated QR codes.
+iQR codes — QR Code Art Studio offers several preset options along with the ability to significantly customize the appearance of the generated QR codes.

 How do you use QR codes?

 Do you use QR codes at your organization?
-If so, what types of information do you link to (menus, social media, Wi-Fi sign in)?
+If so, what types of information do you link to for your customers (menus, social media marketing, Wi-Fi sign-in)?
 What systems or apps do you use to create QR codes?
-Let me know how you use QR codes, either in the comments below or on Twitter (@awolber).
+Let me know how you use QR codes on X, formerly known as Twitter, at @awolber.